Test Studio Plugin for Jenkins CI

-The Test Studio Plugin allows you to build and execute Test Studio tests and test lists in Jenkins CI environment and easily explore the generated JUnit xml results in the built-in Jenkins functionality.
+The Test Studio Plugin for Jenkins allows you to build and execute Test Studio tests and test lists in Jenkins CI environment and easily explore the generated JUnit xml results in the built-in Jenkins functionality.

 The Test Studio Plugin could be used with Test Studio projects only.
 If you will need to build a Visual Studio project or a solution use the instructions listed here.

 1. Install the Jenkins CI to run as a Java application (instead of running as a Widnows service) and run the Jenkins Listener on a custom port - configure a different, non-conflicting port number for the listener (avoid port numbers 8009, 8010, 8011, 8012 and 8013 which are used by the Test Studio Scheduling Service).